Children of the Stars

-Children of the Stars is a 2007 documentary about autistic children (自閉症) in the People's Republic of China.
+Children of the Stars is a 2007 Chinese documentary about autistic children (自閉症) in the People's Republic of China.
 It was produced by Alexander Haase and directed by Rob Aspey.
 The title is an English translation of the expression "星星的孩子" (Xīngxīng -de háizi (star children; children of the stars)), a phrase used in Taiwan to describe autistic children.
 The documentary focuses on the Beijing Stars and Rain Teaching Institute (北京星星雨教育研究所), founded in 1993 by Tian Huiping.

+Background

-In 1992 Tian traveled from Chongqing, Sichuan to Beijing—a distance of 1460 km, or 907 miles—looking for help for her own autistic son but found nothing.
-She returned a year later to start the school.
-Funded solely through charitable donations, the Beijing Stars and Rain School was the first non-governmental educational organization in China dedicated to serving autistic children.
+In 1992, Tian traveled from Chongqing, Sichuan to Beijing—a distance of 1460 km, or 907 miles—looking for help for her autistic son, but found nothing.
+She returned a year later to establish the Beijing Stars and Rain School.
+Funded solely through charitable donations, this school was the first non-governmental educational organization in China dedicated to serving autistic children.
 It offers an 11-week educational program for families, based on applied behavior analysis.